Top 4 reasons to swaddle your baby

 - Never overdress your baby underneath the swaddle since it can lead to overheating.

 - Not all babies like to be swaddled.
 Babies are different and there are plenty of other methods that can make your baby relax and feel safe.
-So don’t worry if your baby do not like being swaddled.
+So don’t worry if your baby does not like being swaddled.

 - You should always remember that your child may only be swaddled during sleep.